BestTimesToVisit.com Logo

 money

-Negotiate prices, especially in local markets and with taxi drivers outside of designated ranks.
+Negotiate prices, especially in local markets and with taxi drivers outside of designated taxi ranks.
 It's common practice, and you can often get a better deal, but always be polite and respectful.
-For example, if a taxi driver quotes you 500 rupees, try offering 400 – you'll likely settle somewhere in between.
+For larger purchases or restaurants, using cards is generally accepted, but having some Mauritian Rupees (MUR) on hand for smaller transactions is always handy.

 transport